izaxone/lemmy-link/README.md

 This extension looks for Lemmy style communities and replaces them to direct you to seeing that community on your kbin instance.

+This extension is forked from https://github.com/masrly/mastodon-link, I just made small changes.

 ## Build

 - `npm install`